 - We don’t have the time / people / internal knowledge to do marketing the “right” way.
 We’re going to wing it for now.

-- Marketing is basically the extent of our business because our product is, shall we say, “under development.”
+- Marketing is basically the extent of our business because our product is still under development.

-Let’s assume you are not attempting to run a Theranos-style hustle.
-You’re in that first camp because you are limited in your ability to address the intricacies of digital media.
+If you’re in that first camp, you are limited in your ability to address the intricacies of digital media.

-Let’s start by building a solid base and concentrate on five platforms you need to grow your company.
+That doesn't mean you're stuck.
+Let’s build a solid base and concentrate on five platforms you need to grow your company.

 5 Marketing Platforms Every Startup Should Master